 - Bush River Road @ Zimalcrest Drive

-- Bush River Road @ I-26 EB Off-Ramp/Driveway
+- Bush River Road @ I-26 EB Off-Ramp/Driveway\

-- Bush River Road @ Morninghill Drive
+- Bush River Road @ Morninghill Drive\

 - Bush River Road @ Arrowwood

 - Bush River Road @ Colonial Life Blvd.

-- Adjustments to signal location and timing, and/or removal of existing ramp signals, will be required after closure of the I-26 ramps to/from I-26.
+- \ Adjustments to signal location and timing, and/or removal of existing ramp signals, will be required after closure of the I-26 ramps to/from I-26.

-The CONTRACTOR shall provide signal warrant analyses justifying the removal of any signals.
-The analyses shall be submitted to SCDOT for review with the Conceptual Traffic Signal and Communications Plans Deliverable.
+The CONTRACTOR shall provide signal warrant analyses justifying the removal of any of the signals listed in this exhibit.
+The CONTRACTOR shall also provide signal warrant analyses justifying the addition of signals not listed in this exhibit.
+Signal warrant analyses are not required for the intersections listed in this exhibit if the intersections are not modified from the MSA design.
+The analyses shall be submitted to SCDOT for review with the Preliminary Roadway Submittal Package Conceptual Traffic Signal and Communications Plans Deliverable.